LiveAQuietLife/obsidian-hold-course/README.md

 **Adding a lecture:** Click **+ Add Lecture** and fill in the title and date.

 **Status:** Each lecture has a status pill that cycles through **Not Started / In Progress / Done**.
-Click the pill to advance it.
+Click the pill — from the list or the detail screen — to advance it.
 Done lectures appear with muted styling — present in the record, but visually stepped back so your attention goes to what's ahead.
 Completed lectures can be hidden completely by using the **Show done/Hide done** toggle.

 **Sort order:** Use the sort toggle to switch between oldest-first and newest-first.